-On June 25, 2014, the Company's shareholders decided to issue 1,500 thousand shares of employee restricted shares to the Company's full-time employee who meet certain requirements.
-The restricted shares have been registered with and approved by the Securities and Futures Bureau of FSC.
-On October 13, 2014, the Board of Directors decided to issue the restricted shares on an installment basis.
-The Company issued the first restricted shares of 1,370 thousand, and the effective date was October 22, 2014.
-On August 11, 2015, the board of directors decided to issue the second restricted shares of 126 thousand shares, and the effective date issuance was September 11, 2015.
+On June 13, 2018, the Company's shareholder meeting approved to award 2,000 thousand shares of employee restricted shares to the Company's full-time employees who meet the certain requirements.
+The restricted shares have been registered with and approved by the Securities and Futures Bureau of the FSC.
+On November 7, 2018, the board of directors decided to issue the restricted shares on an installment basis.
+The Company issued the first restricted shares of 1,880 thousand shares, and the effective date was January 14, 2019.